HO-COOH/SugarPP/README.md

 ## Requirements
 SugarPP uses various C++17 language features thus requires a C++17 compatible compiler to use.

+**GCC 10.1 and older has [a known bug](https://stackoverflow.com/questions/64158484/ambiguous-call-after-adding-a-template-parameter-that-has-a-default-type), which causes issues on the overload resolution of ``detail::when_impl``, consider upgrade to GCC 10.2 or newer**

+Tested with:
+- GCC 10.2
+- Clang 10.0
+- Visual Studio 16.7

 ## Features

 ### Kotlin-style `when` syntax